 For three decades, the Friedrich Naumann Foundation for Freedom has been active in the countries of the Western Balkans, supporting them on their path to a united Europe.
 Out of its project office in Belgrade, the foundation coordinates its political and civil society work and consulting in Bosnia and Herzegovina, Croatia, Kosovo and Serbia.
 Together with domestic partners from politics and civil society, the foundation works specifically on the topics of human and civil rights, digital and open society, democracy and the rule of law, as well as on embracing European values and standards in the framework of the EU integration process.

-The short film “Istina”, which was supported by Friedrich Naumann Foundation for Freedom, has been nominated for the 50th Student Academy Awards/Student Oscars®.
-The film tells the story of a photojournalist from Belgrade who is threatened by right-wing extremist thugs and flees to Germany with her daughter.
-For the young film team around director Tamara Denić and producer Christian Siée, this is a dream come true.
+The short film “Istina” (Truth), the production of which was financially supported by the Friedrich Naumann Foundation for Freedom, was screened for the first time in Serbia.
+The fictional movie is about a photojournalist from Belgrade who is threatened by right-wing extremist thugs and flees to Germany with her daughter.
+“Istina” won a bronze medal at the 50th Student Academy Awards/Student Oscars® on 26th October.

 Are journalists still the fourth branch of power, or have they become vicarious agents of the powerful?
 How should media professionals deal with politics and with politicians when PR is oftentimes perceived to be more important than substance?
 Is a good story an instrument to transfer a message to the reader, or a goal in itself which brings appreciation and prizes to journalists?

 Playing with fire

 Tensions between Serbia and Kosovo have been boiling up again since last week.
 The trigger was a suspected terrorist attack by Kosovo Serbs in northern Kosovo, which is interpreted diametrically differently by the Serbian and Kosovar sides.
 This is not the first time in the relationship between Serbia and its former southern province that an event has been perceived or instrumentalized in completely different ways.